CirclesEntropy/blackpaper/README.md

 The use case for anonymous credit and payment systems using Circles Entropy is that it can enhance the privacy and security of mesh credit networks by enabling participants to transact without revealing their identity or transaction history.
 A user can prove that they have the necessary creditworthiness or collateral to participate in the network, without revealing any sensitive information about their identity or financial history.

 For example, a user could prove that they have sufficient funds to repay a p2p loan, without revealing their account balance or transaction history.
 Similarly, a user could prove that they are eligible to participate in the network based on their creditworthiness or collateral, without revealing their credit score or other sensitive financial information.
-Similarly, different forms of debt-cancellation on a p2p level become possible with anonymous mesh credit networks [^1].
+Similarly, different forms of debt-cancellation on a p2p level become possible with anonymous mesh credit networks.
 This level of privacy and security is particularly valuable in mesh credit networks, where participants are often transacting with others they do not know or trust.
 By using Circles Entropy, participants can transact with confidence, knowing that their privacy and security are protected, and that they can participate in the network without the need for a central authority or financial institution mediating the trust.

 [^1]: Thanks to Andrew Miller for this point.